nanoframework/Samples/samples/Storage/README.md

 This scenario demonstrates how to write a string converted to binary formate to a binary file and then read it back.

+### Create multi level folders

+Shows how to create folders in multi levels.

+### Create files in a folder

+This scenario goes further than the Create a file scenario to create multiple files in a low level folder.

+### Rename a folder

+This scenario demonstrates how to rename a folder.

+### Delete FIles and Folders

+This scenario demonstrates how delete files and folder with a recusive method to delete a whole folder tree.

+### Rename files

+This scenario demonstrates how to rename a file.

+### Unmount SDCard

+This scenario demonstrates how to unmount a mounted drive (ESP32)

 ### Subscribe to Removable Devices event handlers

 This scenario demonstrates how to subscribe event handlers for Removable Devices events to be notified when a storage device is inserted and removed.